ecamo19/droughtbox_documentation/docs/3_test_experiment_1.md

 + Seal the end of the branch with paraffine wax
 + Measure the fresh weight of each branch
 + Before placing the branches inside the Box, set the temperature and relative humidity values and wait until these stabilize
-+ Check there is water in the
++ Check there is water in the reservoir located inside the box
 ### During the measurements